thunderpoot/isogloss/README.md

 `isogloss` is a Python–based command–line tool designed for looking up language details based on [ISO 639](https://www.iso.org/iso-639-language-code) codes and IETF ([BCP-47](https://www.rfc-editor.org/info/bcp47)) language tags.
 It provides comprehensive information about languages, including their names, native names, and additional details associated with each code or tag.

 There is also a [web–based version here](https://thunderpoot.github.io/isogloss).
+The [BCP47 parser](https://thunderpoot.github.io/isogloss/bcp-index.html) has some known issues, documented below in the "Errata" section.

 Elsewhere, [the word isogloss](https://en.wikipedia.org/wiki/Isogloss) means a boundary line on a map denoting the regional use of a particular linguistic characteristic, but in this case it just seemed to fit.